The Several States

 Other Cities of Note: Mobile, Huntsville

+Population: 4,822,023 (23rd largest)The State of Alabama is an archetypal part of the Deep South.
+It played a key role in the Civil Rights Movement; Martin Luther King, Jr. was from Birmingham, the state's largest city, and the cities of Selma and Montgomery were the sites of major protests.
+Birmingham was considered the "Pittsburgh of Dixie" for its steel production, and was named after the one in England.
 In recent years, Alabama has begun attracting foreign companies enticed by the tax breaks and abundant non-unionized labor force, including Mercedes–Benz (Tuscaloosa), Honda (Lincoln), Hyundai (Montgomery), Thyssen Krupp (Mobile), and Airbus (Mobile).
 In particular, Huntsville in northern Alabama is a major technological center thanks to the presence of NASA's Marshall Space Flight Center, which has the mission of designing the nation's space propulsion systems, and the Army's Redstone Arsenal.
 It is also home to the NASA Space and Rocket Center Museum, which houses a Saturn V rocket and is home to the U.S. Space Camp.
 As a result, Huntsville has the nickname of "Rocket City".
+Mississippi (20)

 Capital & Largest City: Jackson

 Other Cities of Note: Gulfport, Biloxi